 Customers: Sold through Semrush to a broad SMB and mid-market base.

-3.9/5.
+My rating: 3.9/5.
 Ideal if your team already uses Semrush and wants affordable GEO monitoring without a new vendor.

 Pros